hoangton/smartcash/merchants/getting-started.rst

 <https://www.taco.com.br/>`__ or `boralatour
 <https://boralatour.com.br/>`__ for examples of what merchant integration
 can look like.
-Once you are up and running accepting SmartCash, consider adding your business to the directory maintained at `Find SmartCash
+Once you are up and running accepting SmartCash, consider adding your business to the directory maintained at `SmartCash Merchant Directory
 <https://find.smartcash.cc>`_ for increased visibility.

 Payment Processors